Welcome to the Parents Guide!

 We’re so confident that children coming on Camp for the first time will have an amazing time that we offer our free Ultimate Guarantee.
 We want children to leave Camp happy and inspired, but if after their first day your child is unhappy with an aspect of how we have delivered camp, let us know and we’ll do everything in our power to make sure the second day is great.
 If it’s not, we’ll give you a full refund for any remaining days booked.

 We know plans change so you can change booking dates for FREE up to 14 days before your Ultimate Activity Camp booking - as long as it’s within the current season and there’s availability.
 Changes made less than 14 days prior to the date you would like to change, will incur a £10 administration fee.
 If you have booked a full week then we can only move the booking as a full week, unless you are happy to pay the difference in price to split into days.
+You can cancel a booking or part of a booking up to 14 days before the first date of your booking - we will refund all monies paid minus a 35% of the dates you wish to cancel.
+If cancellation is less than 14 days before the first date of the booking, unfortunately we are unable to refund any monies.

 We know that illness and injury are common for children, so we offer the optional Ultimate Protection Plan which means we can refund you for any days missed due to illness, or move your child to new dates in the season if they’re available.
 We cannot offer refunds for missed days due to child or parent illness unless you take the optional Ultimate Protection Plan (UPP) for the day missed.
 At only £2.50 per child per day, UPP should be selected at the time of booking or up to 14 days before the first date of your Camp booking.
 In the event of a claim, all we need is a doctor’s note within 14 days of the illness date (for illnesses greater than 2 days).
 See our terms and conditions for more information about UPP.